-The Linear Acoustic AERO.qc Audio Quality Controller is an all-in-one unit that combines ITU-R BS.1770 loudness measurement with tools to allow manual or automatic correction plus extensive monitoring functions that allow the most complete downmix emulation available.
+The Linear Acoustic AERO.qc Audio Quality Controller is an all-in-one unit that combines ITU-R BS.1770 loudness measurement with tools to allow manual or automatic audio management.
+It also has extensive monitoring functions including speaker level, equalization and delay calibration and downmix emulation.